kizniche/Mycodo/docs/Functions.md

 ### Conditional Setup Guide

 Python 3 is the environment that these conditionals will be executed.
-The following functions can be used within your Conditional Statement code.
+The following functions can be used within your Python code.

 !!! note
     Python code indentations must use 4 spaces (not 2 spaces, tabs, or anything else).